Director: Joseph M. Barnby

 As a cognitive and computational scientist I am interested in developing better theories of the brain and behavioural basis of social interaction, how these might be used to explain and treat psychiatric and neurological disorders, and improve artificial systems.

-My group develops mathematical models and empirical experiments to study complex cognitive processes such as social observation and decision-making, hierarchical cognition, information generalisation, and social contagion.
+My group develops mathematical models and empirical experiments to study complex cognitive processes within social [multi-agent] interaction.

-I currently hold an appointment as an Assistant Professor at Royal Holloway, University of London where I lead the Social Computation and Representation (SoCR) lab.
-I am an adjunct senior research fellow at King’s College London (KCL) and the University of Western Australia (UWA).
+I currently hold appointments as a Strategic Senior Research Fellow at the Centre for AI and Machine Learning and Associate Professor/Senior Lecturer at King’s College London.
 I am part of the FENS-Kavli Network of Excellence as a FENS-Kavli Scholar and the founder & CEO of Hypatia – a focused research organisation creating tools to improve the interpretability of biological and synthetic data.

 Core Team